-Bachelor of Communication Studies (Public Relations)
+- Bachelor of Communication Studies

-Prime Minister of New Zealand Jacinda Ardern completed a Bachelor of Communication Studies in Public Relations and Political Science at Waikato Management School from 1999 to 2001.
+Former Prime Minister of New Zealand Jacinda Ardern completed a Bachelor of Communication Studies in Public Relations and Political Science at Waikato Management School from 1999 to 2001.

-After graduating from the University of Waikato, she spent time working as a researcher in the office of Minister of Foreign Affairs Phil Goff and then Prime Minister Helen Clark.
+After graduating from the University of Waikato, Jacinda spent time working as a researcher in the office of then Prime Minister Helen Clark and Minister of Foreign Affairs Phil Goff.

 Jacinda first stood as a candidate for the Labour Party in Waikato in 2008 and entered Parliament for the first time as a list MP.
-In February 2017 she became MP for Mt Albert in a by-election, and just a month later she was elected as deputy leader of the Labour Party.
+In 2017 she became MP for Mt Albert in a by-election, and just a month later she was unanimously elected as deputy leader of the Labour Party.